Perindo Party: History

 Hary has stated he may consider running for the Indonesian presidency in 2019.
 Under Indonesia's election rules, he will need to be nominated by a party or coalition that controls at least 20% of seats in parliament or won 25% of the popular vote in the previous general election.
 Perindo has said it may consider filing for a judicial review if the People's Representative Council insists on maintaining this threshold.

-In 2017 Hary was investigated for intimidation after allegedly sending tax investigators looking into his company's tax returns an SMS announcing that he would "cleanse" the country of undemocratic law enforcers once he had become Indonesia's leader.
+In 2017, Perindo declared its support for Anies Baswedan and Sandiaga Uno, who were victorious in the 19 April runoff Jakarta gubernatorial election, defeating Basuki Tjahaja Purnama.
+In June 2017, Hary was investigated for intimidation after allegedly sending tax investigators looking into his company's tax returns an SMS announcing that he would "cleanse" the country of undemocratic law enforcers once he had become Indonesia's leader.

+For the 2019 presidential election, it declared its support for incumbent Joko Widodo.
+For the 2024 legislative election, the party once more failed to qualify for the national House of Representatives, though it claimed to have won seats in the local legislatures of around 60 percent of Indonesia's 514 regencies and cities.
+It also won the most votes in four cities and regencies, hence winning the legislature speakerships.